-- First bill the primary payer; All LMA guidelines must be met in order to reimburse the provider (i.e., pre-certification, referral forms, etc.). - Share with LMA the information regarding the primary payer; and - Reports to LMA all third-party recoveries received by Provider as a result of providing Covered Services to the Member.
+- First bill the primary payer; All LMA guidelines must be met to reimburse the provider (i.e., pre-certification, referral forms, etc.). - Share with LMA the information regarding the primary payer; and - Reports to LMA all third-party recoveries received by Provider because of providing Covered Services to the Member.

-At LMA's request, Provider agrees to complete any and all necessary forms and consents to permit Banner to bill and process forms from other payers, if necessary, where the Plan is determined to be secondary.
-Provider further agrees that Plan will be billed on a secondary basis for Covered Services on the balance due, only after Provider has received reimbursement from the primary payer.
-However, in no event will payment be made if Provider receives combined payments in excess of the amount Provider would have received for services rendered to a Member solely under the applicable Plan coverage.
+At LMA's request, Provider agrees to complete all necessary forms and consents to permit billing and processing forms from other payers, if necessary, where the Plan is determined to be secondary.
+The provider further agrees that Plan will be billed on a secondary basis for Covered Services on the balance due, only after Provider has received reimbursement from the primary payer.
+However, in no event will payment be made if the Provider receives combined payments in excess of the amount Provider would have received for services rendered to a member solely under the applicable Plan coverage.

-Provider further agrees to cooperate in Plan's subrogation, workers' compensation, and other third-party recovery programs to the extent permitted by applicable law.
+The provider further agrees to cooperate in Plan's subrogation, workers' compensation, and other third-party recovery programs to the extent permitted by applicable law.
 Be sure to have the member sign the "assignment of benefits" sections of the claim form.
 Once payment and/or EOB are received for the other carriers, submit another copy of the claim with the EOB of LMA for reimbursement.
 Be sure to note all authorization numbers on the claims and attach a copy of the referral form if applicable.